dougeby/IntuneDocs/intune/certficates-importedpfx-configure.md

 ---
 title: Use private and public key certificates in Microsoft Intune - Azure | Microsoft Docs
-description: Add Imported Public Key Cryptography Standards (PKCS) certificates with Microsoft Intune, including the steps import the certificates, configure the certificate template, download, and install the Intune Imported PFX Certificate Connector and create a Imported PKCS Certificate profile in Azure.
+description: Add Imported Public Key Cryptography Standards (PKCS) certificates with Microsoft Intune, including the steps import the certificates, configure the certificate template, download, and install the Intune Imported PFX Certificate Connector and create an Imported PKCS Certificate profile in Azure.
 keywords:
 author: rimarram
 ms.author: rimarram